iobroker-community-adapters/ioBroker.drops-weather/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-- (arteck) switch to cron
+- (arteck) Adapter has been converted to scheduled operation.
-- (mcm1957) A spelling erroro blocking chromium-browser manual selection has been corrected.
+- (mcm1957) A spelling error blocking chromium-browser manual selection has been corrected.

 ### 1.1.0 (2025-03-19)
 - (mcm1957) support for raspberryPi / arm architecture added